fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_healthcheckfortiguard.html.markdown

 In addition to all the above arguments, the following attributes are exported:
 * `id` - an identifier for the resource with format {{name}}.
+* `obsolete` - Indicates whether Health Check service can be used.

 ## Import